 Shortness of Breath

-Feeling short of breath is common during the final days or weeks of life.
+Feeling short of breath is common and may get worse during the final days or weeks of life.

 Shortness of breath or not being able to catch your breath is often caused by advanced cancer.
 Other causes include the following: